Mabo Library History, Architecture and Awards

 - Australian Institute of Tropical Health & Medicine

-The Eddie Koiki Mabo Library, James Cook University is a landmark and building of the Townsville Campus designed by the prominent Queensland architect James Birrell.
+The Eddie Koiki Mabo Library, James Cook University is a landmark and building of the Bebegu Yumba Campus (in Townsville), designed by the prominent Queensland architect James Birrell.

 The Mabo Library is an architectural icon.
 Designed in the Brutalist architectural style of the late 1960s, it is a building that made brilliant use of reinforced concrete to achieve an outstanding aesthetic result.

-The 3 storey, 10,460 sq m building is currently home to the University's library and special collections and to the Library & Information Services and Learning, Teaching & Student Engagement directorates.
+The three-storey, 10,460 sq m building is currently home to the University's library and special collections and to the Library & Information Services and Learning, Teaching & Student Engagement directorates.

 Library Building Timeline

-Stage 1 of the library building completed by architect James Birrell.
+Stage I of the library building completed by architect James Birrell.

 Stage II completed